ethereum/consensus-specs/tests/formats/fork_choice/README.md

 {
     attestation: string  -- the name of the `attestation_<32-byte-root>.ssz_snappy` file.
                             To execute `on_attestation(store, attestation)` with the given attestation.
-    valid: bool          -- optional, default to `True`.
+    valid: bool          -- optional, default to `true`.
-                            If it's `False`, this execution step is expected to be invalid.
+                            If it's `false`, this execution step is expected to be invalid.
 }
 ```
 The file is located in the same folder (see below).